Executive Building: Demolition

-The demolition commenced in 2017 when the Executive Building was wrapped in scaffolding, and a 4.5 tonne excavator was lifted onto the building for the process of hard demolition.
+In 2017, the building was wrapped in scaffolding, and a 4.5 tonne excavator was lifted onto the roof for the process of hard demolition.
 The building was stripped from the inside and outside before each floor was dismantled by the excavator.

 Design

-Two prominent government logos signs were installed atop each side of the parapet atop the building.
-The idea of logos emblazoned on top of the Executive Building was coined by premier Joh Bjelke-Petersen during the opening in April 1971.
-Originally, he oversaw the installation of rooftop signs which bore the State's coat of arms.
+Two prominent signs were installed on either side of the parapet atop the building.
+The idea of logos emblazoned on the Executive Building was coined by Joh Bjelke-Petersen during the building's opening in April 1971.
+Originally, he oversaw the installation of rooftop signs which bore the state's coat of arms.

-In April 2000, a new logo was designed by local architect and designer, Michael Bryce, depicting a symbolic imprint of the State governments by a sunburst image.
+In April 2000, a new logo was designed by local architect and designer, Michael Bryce, depicting a sunburst image.
 However, the design choice faced criticism both internally and externally.